1 A unit that is equal to 1/100th of 1% and is used to denote the change in a financial instrument.

 Foreign investing involves special risks including currency risk, increased volatility, political risks, and differences in auditing and other financial standards.

-The Structured Fixed Income Strategy Representative Account is a single representative account that invests in the Structured Fixed Income strategy.
-It is the account whose investment guidelines allow the greatest flexibility to express active management positions.
-It is managed with the same investment objectives and employs substantially the same investment philosophy and processes as the proposed investment strategy.
+The Structured Fixed Income Strategy Representative Account is managed with the same investment objectives and employs substantially the same investment philosophy and processes as the strategy.

 The securities discussed do not represent all of the securities purchased, sold or recommended for advisory clients and you should not assume that investments in the securities were or will be profitable.